riley-spires/C2B/README.md

 Copy `qbs.h` into your repo

-See `build.cpp` for a basic usage case.
+See `examples/hello-world/build.cpp` for a basic usage case.
 Then bootstrap build.cpp with your favorite c++ compiler.
 For example:

 ```console